 - The relative reliability of types of evidence, i.e. anecdotes, authority, or replication

-- The scientific consensus on “controversies” i.e. evolution, climate, or in medicine
+- The scientific consensus on “controversies” i.e. evolution, climate, GMOs, or in medicine

 Skepticism deals with subjects not often addressed by academia: